Reformation in Sweden: Background

-The Catholic Archbishop of Sweden Gustaf Trolle (with the support of the Pope Leo X) was in conflict with regent Sten Sture the younger and Sweden's parliament, the Riksdag (the parliaments demolition of the archbishop's Almare-Stäket castle in 1518).
-Trolle was pro-union (the Kalmar Union) and was allied with Christian II who made a unionist conquest of Sweden in the autumn of 1520.
-Trolle was reinstated as archbishop and Stockholm Bloodbath was carried out.
-Trials in Stockholm between 7 and 9 November 1520 that led to a series of immediate executions of 84 people, among them fourteen noblemen, three burgomasters, fourteen town councillors and about twenty common citizens of Stockholm were then hanged or beheaded, many of them members of the riksdag.
-It on the background that the pope in writing gave Trolle the right to excommunicate the parliament by canon law from the Catholic Church (and execute them) as heretics and interdict (church strike) were announced against them.
+Gustaf Trolle, the Catholic Archbishop of Sweden, was (with the support of the Pope Leo X) in conflict with Sten Sture the younger and Sweden's parliament, the Riksdag (the parliaments demolition of the archbishop's Almarestäket's castle in 1518).
+Trolle supported the Kalmar Union and was allied with Christian II who made a unionist conquest of Sweden in the autumn of 1520.
+Trolle was reinstated as archbishop and the Stockholm Bloodbath was carried out.
+Trials were held in Stockholm between 7 and 9 November 1520 that led to the immediate executions of 84 people, among them fourteen noblemen, three burgomasters, fourteen town councillors and about twenty common citizens of Stockholm were then hanged or beheaded, many of them members of the riksdag.
+It on the background that the pope in writing gave Trolle the right to excommunicate the parliament by canon law from the Catholic Church (and execute them) as heretics and an interdict (a suspension of sacramental rites within the country) was announced against them.

 Trolle was soon forced to flee to Denmark in 1521 during the Swedish War of Liberation, where Gustav Vasa came to power in Sweden with the excommunicated parliament.
-Trolle then in Denmark, also ended up there on the losing side of Christian II, where Frederick I of Denmark and later Christian III of Denmark took power, after having deposed Christian II, with the same poor relationship with the pope (who stubbornly clung to Christian II and Trolle).
+Trolle also ended up on the losing side in Denmark when Frederick I of Denmark and later Christian III of Denmark deposed Christian II and took power, establishing the same poor relationship with the Pope (who stubbornly clung to Christian II and Trolle).
 Despite Trolle's position and his support from the Pope, Gustav Vasa refused to recognize him as archbishop and rejected Trolle as a traitor.
-The pressure from Rome was a contributing factor to Gustav Vasa never re-establishing a relationship with the Vatican, initiating the Reformation and introducing Protestantism in Sweden.
+The pressure from Rome was a contributing factor to Gustav Vasa's split from Rome and his initiation of the Reformation and Protestantism in Sweden.

 But the pope did not give up either.
 Trolle's successor as Archbishop Johannes Magnus was not in Sweden (went to Rome).
-Sweden was controlled politically and militarily in practice entirely by the excommunicated parliament with Gustav Vasa at the helm.
-As interdict applied in principle to the whole of Sweden (and Denmark), the Catholic Church formally went on strike, refusing to authorize the regime in Sweden (and Denmark).
+Sweden was, in practice, controlled politically and militarily entirely by the excommunicated parliament with Gustav Vasa at the helm.
+As interdict applied in principle to the whole of Sweden (and Denmark), the Catholic Church formally refused to authorize the regime in Sweden (and Denmark).
 From the perspective of the parliament and Gustav Vasa (as well as Fredrik I/Christian III), there was a concrete need to solve the problem of a striking church against the state.
 Lutheranism offered an alternative: a functioning church under state control.
 The situation in Denmark was largely the same and the Reformation in Denmark–Norway and Holstein was initiated for similar reasons as in Sweden.

 History

 The Reformation was initiated for a number of reasons.
-Among these were an impractical organisation, a perceived stagnation within the Catholic Church, a will toward independence from Rome, the financial needs of the state, as well as new ideas.
+Among these were an impractical organization, a perceived stagnation within the Catholic Church, a will toward independence from Rome, the financial needs of the state, as well as new ideas.